bartolo7/React-Native-E2E-Automation/README.md

 Step by step guide to implement E2E Automation for React-Native apps with Javascript(ES6), Appium and Jest.

-## Getting Started
+## 1. Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+First things first, Accessbility label must be implemented in the React-Native apps repository in order to find the elements with the Appium Desktop Inspector.

+### 1.1 Prerequisites

+### 1.2 React-Native Repository Utils

+### 1.3 React-Native Componenent Example

 ### Prerequisites